 “Holy shit!”
 I cried, grabbing on to my toque, eyes fixed on the television.
 I gave Louis a shove.
 “Did you see that goal?”

 He was spinning his coaster on top of the bar, not even watching the game.
 I don’t think he was even watching the coaster.
-He just had that same glazed over look of funk that he had in the civic.
+He just had that same glazed over look of funk on his face that he had in the civic on the drive over.

 I sat down in my seat and slouched.
 “What the hell, man?
 This original six hockey, here!”